The1stMartian/Variant-Classification-Model/ReadMe.md

 ## Data cleanup and imputation
 After exporting my final annotated .vcf file to .tsv (.gz!), there were a number of issues with data formatting.
 Specifically, disparate data fields form SpliceAI were combined into a single pipe-delimted string.
 Similarly, mutation type and conservation were all packed into a single entry like: "missense|OR4F5|ENST00000641515|protein_coding|+|36E>36G|69134A>G".
 Fortunately, unpacking these columns in Python was trivial and the resulting data file was ready for import into a Pandas data frame.

-My <b>Jupyter notebook</b> ([cleanTrainingData.ipynb](./jupyter_notebooks/cleanTrainingData.ipynb)) demonstrates my process of data field engineering.
+My [Jupyter notebook](./jupyter_notebooks/cleanTrainingData.ipynb)) demonstrates my process of data field engineering.
 Steps included one-hot encoding of mutation type: from a column of factors like "missense"/"non-coding"/"synonymous" dummy columns were produced, one per factor, with a 0 or 1 value indicating the mutation was or was not a missense mutation, was or was not a non-coding mutation, etc. Target classes were filtered to clear "benign" or "pathogenic" classifications. i.e. Entries with "conflicting effect" were removed, leaving only clear benign and pathgenic mutations.
 At that point, the initial data fields (Chrom, pos, ref, and alt) were removed as they are not directly informative.<br>

 ## Training data